 - Glasses, contacts, and cleaning solutions

 - Blankets or sleeping bag for each person

 - Paper towels, cups, plates, napkins, and plastic utensils

 - Cash or traveler’s checks

-No one ever wants to be in the middle of a natural disaster, but it’s better to be prepared now than later.
-With hurricane season lasting from June 1st- November 30th, it’s never too early to start planning for what could happen.
-Always be on alert and ready to take your safety into your own hands.
-Account for your family’s needs when planning on what to get for your storm prep kit.
+No one ever wants to be stuck unprepared in the middle of a natural disaster, so it’s better to be prepared in case of a worst-case scenario.
+With hurricane season lasting five months and an average of nine to fifteen storms per season, it’s never too early to start planning for what could happen.
+It’s always a good idea to be on alert and ready to take your safety into your own hands.
+Make sure to account for your family’s needs when planning on what to get for your storm prep kit.
 These lists can always be tailored to fit your lifestyle.
-Now get ready to get prepared!
+With this hurricane grocery list, you should be fully prepared!